em-foundation/.github/profile/README.md

 ## The EM Foundation

-A non-profit organization focuses on promoting, supporting, and evolving **The EM Programming Language** within the broader embedded systems community.
-Visit [docs.openem.org](docs.openem.org) to learn more about this novel language and runtime environment.
+A non-profit organization dedicated to promoting, supporting, and evolving **The EM Programming Language** within the broader embedded systems community:&nbsp;&nbsp;  visit [docs.openem.org](docs.openem.org) to learn more about this novel language and its runtime environment.

 <!--